ModelTC/Qwen-Image-Lightning/performance_report/README.md

 ### 3. Fine Detail Hair Preservation

-This section evaluates the capability of the three models to preserve fine hair details, aiming to identify the performance gap between `NFE100` and its distilled variants.
+This section evaluates the capability of the three models to preserve fine hair details, aiming to identify the performance gap between `NFE100` and its distilled models.
 We use a prompt featuring a capybara with textual elements to assess both texture fidelity and detail retention.

 **Table 3**  shows that `NFE100` consistently delivers superior fine hair detail preservation compared to its distilled counterparts (`NFE8` and `NFE4`), producing sharper and more natural hair textures while maintaining overall visual quality.